InvalidReferenceException/encode-2025-ai-agent/README.md

 ---

+## 🧩 Example Use Case

+Let’s walk through how a player interacts with the world — and how STEVE brings their vision to life:

+---

+### 👤 1.
+User Input

+The player chats with STEVE and says:

+> _"Create a log house on this tile."_

+STEVE parses the prompt, understands the tile index and neighbors, and begins generating the asset.

+---

+### 🖼️ 2.
+Image Generation

+Using OpenAI's DALL·E and your chosen prompt, STEVE produces this concept art:

+> The image is saved locally, then sent to Stability AI for 3D conversion.

+---

+### 🌍 3.
+In-Game Asset Placement

+The `.glb` model is rendered in the game world (via Three.js frontend) and automatically synced to its on-chain coordinates using Dojo.

+> The asset lives on tile `27`, with metadata and ownership stored entirely on-chain — and the 3D model hosted via Supabase.

+---

+STEVE handles the entire pipeline: image → model → storage → on-chain registration → render.

 ## 🌐 Architecture Overview

 - **🧠 Python Backend**: Uses Portia AI to generate images and 3D models from text prompts